knightworlds/Raydium-Volume-Bot/README.md

 ### 🚀 Improvements in the Updated Version

 - ✅ **Automated SOL Transfers to New Wallets**: After completing a buy and sell cycle on one wallet, the bot automatically transfers SOL to a new wallet and continues trading there.
 This increases the number of unique wallets involved in the trading process, making the volume appear more organic.
+- ✅ **Enhanced Holder Growth**: Generates new wallets with each buy and sell cycle, effectively increasing the total number of token holders.
 - ✅ **Increased Pool Makers**: The new version creates a fresh wallet after each round of buying and selling, contributing to a more substantial number of market makers and increasing liquidity.
 - ✅ **Selling Tokens Before Gathering SOL**: The bot now ensures that any remaining tokens are sold before gathering, preventing unused tokens from accumulating in the wallet.
 This strategy also reclaims token account rent fees (0.00203 SOL).
 - ✅ **More Buys than Sells**: The updated bot executes two buys for every sell, creating buy pressure by increasing the number of buy transactions compared to sells.
 This results in more favorable market conditions.